 Written by Nancy Lee, as part of her Social Marketing Sightings theme.
 A new sign and request by a city for citizens to walk in only one direction as the path is too narrow to keep the recommended 6-foot distance.

 Written by Linda Hauns.
 As young climate change activists capture the world’s attention, one has to admire their fierce and consistent requests as they fight for their future.
 They see a clear case of injustice being done upon the planet and themselves.
 We as social...

 Nancy Lee, MBA

-Nancy Lee has an MBA in Marketing and more than 25 years of Social Marketing experience, She is a teaching associate at the University of Washington where she teaches social marketing in the MPA program at the Evans School.
+Nancy Lee has an MBA in Marketing and more than 25 years of Social Marketing experience.
+She is a teaching associate at the University of Washington and an adjunct faculty at Boise State University.
+She teaches an online course for the International Social Marketing Association which provides an opportunity for students to earn a Certificate of Completion: Introduction to Social Marketing.
 In addition, as President of Social Marketing Services, she conducts seminars and workshops on social marketing around the world in 16 countries.